The Shot: Race for the Vaccine Town Hall with Dr. Jen Ashton

 The FDA has granted emergency use authorization to the first COVID-19 vaccine heralded as a vital tool in saving lives and helping return life to normal in the United States.

-Ahead of the town hall, you can submit your questions into the form at the bottom of this story.

-Dr. Jen will be joined by a team of experts on the evening at Monday, Dec.
+Dr. Jen was joined by a team of experts on Dec.
 14 for a discussion about the vaccines.
-The Town Hall will stream live at 6 p.m.
+The Town Hall streamed live at 6 p.m.
 Eastern/5 p.m.
 Central/3 p.m.
 Pacific on the websites and connected TV apps of the ABC owned stations: WABC in New York; WPVI in Philadelphia; WTVD in Raleigh-Durham; WLS in Chicago; KTRK in Houston; KABC in Los Angeles, KFSN in Fresno; and KGO in San Francisco.

 Jeffrey Rosa